-For the time being, the internal referent for SEN students is the School Manager and Academic Coordinator, who is supported by external consultants (School Psychologist).
+The internal referent for SEN students is the Academic DEAN/SEN Coordinator, who is supported by external consultants (School Psychologist).

-The School Psychologist is asked to intervene when a case is flagged by teachers or when a SEN student enrolls at WINS.
+The School Psychologist is asked to intervene when a case is flagged by teachers or when a SEN student enrols at WINS.
 According to Italian law, the School Psychologist is not entitled to carry out therapy within the school context; they have the sole role of guiding and supporting the school, the family, and the student and suggesting external support if it is considered necessary.